a7i7/ConceptualSummary/README.md

 # Executing the jar file

-A. Use the above mentioned libraries while executing the jar file.
+1. Use the above mentioned libraries while executing the jar file.
-B. In addition, keep these files into "lib" directory
+2. In addition, keep these files into "lib" directory
-    1. ejml-0.19-src.zip
+    A. ejml-0.19-src.zip
-    2. en-chunker.bin
+    B. en-chunker.bin
-    3. englishPCFG.ser.gz
+    C. englishPCFG.ser.gz
-    4. en-parser-chunking.bin
+    D. en-parser-chunking.bin
-    5. en-pos-maxent.bin
+    E. en-pos-maxent.bin
-    6. xom-src-1.2.8.zip
+    F. xom-src-1.2.8.zip
-6. Provide at least 1 GB of RAM while executing the jar file.
+3. Provide at least 1 GB of RAM while executing the jar file.
     (Use "-Xmx1024m" argument in addition)